chloeecarlson/COMM158_PythonIntroFinalProject/README.md

 ## Collaboration Guidelines
 Members should first coordinate with each other to complete the project using all members' GitHub accounts.
 Make sure to keep the commit history.
 Do not submit the final code without the history of git commit.
-Upon finishing the assignment, submit a push request using git.

 ## Submission Instructions
 - Each group should submit **one final version**.